JohnGrigoriadis/PPSN26_generation_gap/README.md

 - Python ≥ 3.12
 - [MuJoCo](https://mujoco.org/) ≥ 3.3.6
-- [ariel](ariel/) — included as a git submodule
+- [ariel](https://github.com/ci-group/ariel) — included as a git submodule
-- All other Python packages are listed in `pyproject.toml`
+- All other Python packages are listed in `pyproject.toml` of ariel

 ---